Donate Join Us

 What is infectious encephalitis?

 Infectious encephalitis is an inflammation of the brain caused by an infection invading the brain.
 Viruses are the most common cause of infectious encephalitis.
 Some of the viruses that can cause encephalitis include herpes viruses, enteroviruses, insect-borne viruses (e.g., Japanese encephalitis virus, West Nile virus) and tick-borne viruses.
-Bacteria, fungus and parasites can cause infectious encephalitis more rarely.
-Encephalitis can also be caused by the body’s immune system attacking itself, which is known as autoimmune encephalitis.
+Bacteria, fungi and parasites can cause infectious encephalitis more rarely.
+Encephalitis can also be caused by the body’s immune system attacking the brain, which is known as autoimmune encephalitis.

 Why is a diagnosis of infectious encephalitis important?

-Encephalitis is a neurological emergency which needs to be diagnosed promptly to avoid severe after-effects (acquired brain injury) or death.
+Encephalitis is a neurological emergency which needs to be diagnosed as soon as possible to avoid severe after-effects such as disability or death.
 If a doctor suspects that a patient may have encephalitis, they need to act quickly.
-At the same time, they need to make sure the patient is stable (assure breathing, circulation), look for a cause of the inflammation and may start treatment even before a cause is found.
+First of all, they need to stabilise the patient and then they need to look for a cause of the brain inflammation.
+Sometimes, they may start treatment even before an exact cause is found.

-Firstly, diagnosis of infectious encephalitis aims to establish that there is inflammation within the brain, and secondly to find the cause of the inflammation.
+The diagnosis of infectious encephalitis aims to establish that there is inflammation within the brain, and secondly to find the cause of the inflammation.
 Finding the exact cause of inflammation is important as various types of encephalitis have different treatments.
-Although the identification of the pathogens causing encephalitis remains challenging, and in many cases the cause is still unknown, there have been many advances in the encephalitis diagnostics in the last years.
-Now, tests take much shorter time to get results (an hour in some instances), they are more reliable, and they look for much larger number of pathogens than before.
+Although the identification of the pathogens causing encephalitis remains challenging, and in many cases the cause is still unknown, there have been many advances in the diagnosis of encephalitis over the past few years.
+Now, tests take much shorter time to get results (an hour in some instances), they are more reliable, and they look for a much larger number of pathogens than before.

 Overview of diagnostics in infectious encephalitis